veropetit/PHYS633-F2024/Book/L09-MeanFreePath/README.md

 - We discussed specific intensity, mean intensity (which is an average over all directions) and radiative specific flux (which describe the net power flowing through a surface).
 - (If there is time) We also talked about the differences between intensity and flux in the context of astronomical measurements.
 If an object can be resolved by a telescope (like for the sun), then we are measuring intensity.
 If propagating in empty space, the intensity does change with distance.
 If the light from an object is all gathered inside a single resolution element of the telescope, the object is unresolved, and we are measuring flux.
 Even in empty space, flux decreases with the square of the distance.
 - The goal of radiative transfer is to figure out what happens to the specific intensity as a ray of light goes through matter.

+Micro-objectives
+* I can state the conceptual definition and characteristics of a ray of light (i.e. specific intensity)
+* I can mathematically state and sketch the physical definition of specific intensity
+* I can mathematically relate the “mean specific intensity” to the specific intensity
+* I can mathematically state and sketch the physical definition of specific flux

 > In the [textbooks](../CourseInformation/textbooks.md):
 >